To turn off the built-in password manager in your browser, make 1Password the default password manager:

 If you're not signed in to Edge, tap Accounts > Passwords.

-- Turn off Offer To Save Passwords.
+- Turn off Offer to Save Passwords.

-- Tap the name of your account, then tap “Addresses and more”.
+- Tap the name of your account or Back, then choose Addresses and more.

 - Turn off Save and Fill Addresses.